Loading...

 (909c1658)

-iLand now officially supports macOS, including ARM-based M1/M2 processors, alongside Windows and Linux.
+iLand now supports macOS, including ARM-based M1/M2 processors, alongside Windows and Linux.
 This expands iLand's accessibility to a wider range of users and computing environments.
+Support is a bit experimental - if you encounter problems please get in touch on Discord!

 Other Changes